Victoria Park railway station (England): Pre-grouping (1850-1922)

-The East & West India Docks & Birmingham Junction Railway (known as the North London Railway (NLR)) from 1853 was incorporated by Act of Parliament on 26 August 1846.
+The East and West India Docks and Birmingham Junction Railway (known as the North London Railway (NLR)) from 1853 was incorporated by the East and West India Docks and Birmingham Junction Railway Act 1846 (9 & 10 Vict. c. cccxcvi) on 26 August 1846.
 It was empowered to construct a railway from the district of Poplar and the docks to Camden Town in north London.

 Passenger services started operating between Islington, Bow and Fenchurch Street station on 26 September 1850 with goods services to Poplar and the docks commencing on 1 January 1852.

 The line between Victoria Park and Stratford was opened on 15 August 1854 by the Eastern Counties Railway (ECR) and the North London Railway began operating regular goods services early the following year.
 The passenger trains (towards Fenchurch Street/Stratford) had additional carriages which were detached at the junction and a second locomotive worked them through to Stratford.
 In the opposite direction the coaches were attached.

 The first station was provided west of the junction with two platforms Although not quite complete the station opened temporarily to passengers on 29 May 1856 in conjunction with a special event celebrating the end of the Crimean War.
 Full opening was on 14 June 1856.